ericholscher/ericholscher.com/site/blog/drafts/read-the-docs-for-business.rst

 .. [#f2]

 	Many thanks to companies like `Stripe <https://stripe.com/blog/stripe-open-source-retreat>`_ who are doing their part.
+I would love to see other companies help our open source like this.
+I'm sure some are, but it isn't nearly as common as it should be.

 .. [#f3]

+	Actually, most companies have it way worse.

+.. [#f4]

 	We have taken $20,000 as part of being in `PIE <http://www.piepdx.com/>`_ with the explicit understanding that we are not seeking further venture funding.
 They are also amazing folks and I thank them sincerely.
 The business likely never would have happened without the three months of office space and mentoring they provided.